chaehyeonsong/discocal/README.md

 	docker pull chaehyeonsong/discocal:latest

-Or build docker image using the dockerfile.
+Or build a docker image using the dockerfile.

 	docker build -t chaehyeonsong/discocal .  -f dockerfile